noseka1/openshift-airflow-helm/README.md

 1. Configured KubernetesExecutor
 2. SCCs are installed to allow Airflow containers to run as uid=50000
 3. PostgreSQL configuration is fixed to work on OpenShift
-4. TLS edge-terminated route is created for accessing the Airflow dashboard
+4. Edge-terminated TLS route is created for accessing the Airflow dashboard

 ## Deploying Airflow